Stance of Joe Biden and Kamala Harris on Marijuana

-If you are anything like me, then marijuana prohibition, and possibly overall drug reform, is an important issues when choosing who to support in the voting booth.
-Despite that years of studies conducted on marijuana use, both medicinal and recreational, and with enough stats and figures about the racial disparity among marijuana arrests and criminal sentencing to make your skin crawl, you’re hard pressed to find a popular presidential candidate that is willing to take the issue head on.
-Former president Obama has been known to drop corny jokes when asked about legalizing it.
+If you are anything like me, then marijuana prohibition, and possibly overall drug reform, is an important issue when choosing who to support in the voting booth.
+Despite that year of studies conducted on marijuana use, both medicinal and recreational, and with enough stats and figures about the racial disparity among marijuana arrests and criminal sentencing to make your skin crawl, you’re hard-pressed to find a popular presidential candidate that is willing to take the issue head-on.
+Former President Obama has been known to drop corny jokes when asked about legalizing it.
 And lest we forget that classic moment from Bill Clinton when he claimed he “I did not inhale”.

-Biden spent a lot of his time and manpower as a congressmen between 1986 and 1990 proposing and sponsoring policies to enforce strong drug laws and sentencing.
+Biden spent a lot of his time and manpower as a congressman between 1986 and 1990 proposing and sponsoring policies to enforce strong drug laws and sentencing.
 These policies are still scrutinized today as many of his policies are considered ‘gateways’ into allowing arrest and criminalizing of minorities at alarming rates in comparison to white people.
-And although he and his campaign are now claiming to be a bit more open minded, positing that decriminalization is an important matter that he may address as president and even working with Vermont senator Bernie Sanders on marijuana policy proposals, his views on the issue still seem short sighted.
+And although he and his campaign are now claiming to be a bit more open-minded, positing that decriminalization is an important matter that he may address as president and even working with Vermont senator Bernie Sanders on marijuana policy proposals, his views on the issue still seem short-sighted.

 Kamala Harris on Legalization of Marijuana

 Kamala Harris, on the other hand, has a questionable history of prosecuting marijuana arrests during her time as district attorney of San Francisco, reportedly prosecuting stoners at a much higher rate than her predecessor.
 In 2010 she was elected as California’s attorney general, and while in this position she opposed ballot initiatives that were created to legalize recreational use in the state.